theinnbox/theinnbox.github.io/_posts/2017-10-16-why right now is actually a good and helpful time to visit mexico city.markdown

 Mexico City is pretty temperate year round, and the weather reminds me a lot of San Francisco.
 In the morning it’s kind of dewy and a little foggy, mid-day there might be a lot of sunshine and warmth, and in the afternoon you might get a little rain shower.
 So, you know, carry a light (rain) jacket just in case.

 Uber is the main ride-sharing service available in Mexico City, which many people recommend if you don’t feel comfortable haggling with taxi drivers.
 They’re also really affordable by American standards.
 A week’s worth of Uber rides cost us about $80 total.

+If you aren't able or interested in traveling to Mexico City, consider making a donation to <a href="https://hispanicfederation.org/donate/" target="_blank" class="link underline-hover orange">Hispanic Federation</a>, which is currently supporting both Mexico City and Puerto Rico.
+100% of your donation goes towards aid.